junxit/us-congress-bills-115/metadata.md

 - 2017-03-23 — Introduced in House
 - 2017-03-23 — Introduced in House
 - 2017-03-23 — Referred to the House Committee on Oversight and Government Reform.
+- 2017-03-28 — Committee Consideration and Mark-up Session Held.
+- 2017-03-28 — Ordered to be Reported in the Nature of a Substitute by Voice Vote.
+- 2017-04-24 — Placed on the Union Calendar, Calendar No. 53.
+- 2017-04-24 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+115-93.
+- 2017-04-24 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+115-93.